a11ywatch/a11ywatch/clients/README.md

 # a11ywatch-clients

-Clients to use to interact with the API.
+This folder is used to handle the code to generate the clients.

-You can also use the [protobuf](./src/schema) files to generate your clients to make gRPC request or run `npm i @a11ywatch/protos`.
+Clients generated via [protobuf files](./src/schema) and [OpenAPI](./src/schema/api.json).

-This repo is only used to handle the code to generate the clients.
+You can also get the protobuf files by using `npm i @a11ywatch/protos`.

 ## Clients